Downtown Bike Lane System and Street Improvements

 - Arthur Street painted bike lane - Notre Dame Avenue to McDermot Avenue

 - Construction in McDermot and Bannatyne intersections from Waterfront Drive to Furby Street as part of the West Alexander to East Exchange corridor project.

 - Watermain renewal:

-Three phases of public engagement, beginning in September 2015, preceded selection of the final project design.
+Three phases of public engagement began in September 2015 and preceded selection of the final project design.
 View materials and reports from the engagement process.